artem-andreyev/DailyMate-project/README.md

 - **Permissions:** Users can only manage their own notes and daily entries.

 ## Usage
-1. **Registration:** Users can register for a new account by providing necessary details.
+1. **Registration:** Users can register for a new account by providing the necessary details.
 2. **Login:** Registered users can log in using their credentials.
 3. **Profile:** Users can manage their profiles by adding a bio and avatar image.
 4. **Note Management:** Users can create, edit, and delete notes.